 The obvious difficulty for the bankrupt is that most people need a bank account to receive their salary and to make priority payments, such as household bills.
 Whilst it is not illegal for an undischarged bankrupt to open a bank account, the difficulty may be in finding a bank that will enter into a business relationship with them.

-The purpose of this briefing paper is to provide a brief outline of the legal position.
+This Commons briefing provides an outline of the position.
 It considers how a bankruptcy order will affect an existing bank account and the basis on which an undischarged bankrupt may be able to open and operate a new current account.
-This note is concerned with bankruptcy procedure in England and Wales.
-Scotland has its own individual insolvency procedure (known as ‘sequestration’).
+This paper is concerned with bankruptcy procedure in England and Wales.
+Scotland has its own individual insolvency procedure known as “sequestration”.

 Commons Briefing papers SN06109